nbaronti/FinTech/README.md

 # FinTech Interests

 My name is Nick Baronti.
 I am a finance profressional and CPA.
-I currently work for Jones Lang LaSalle (JLL) as a real estate strategy consultant.
+I currently work for JLL as a real estate strategy consultant.

 My career goals moving forward are to advance my skills in FinTech and take on a more technical role in a growing tech organization.